dyoder838/CityScoop/README.md

 ## Installation

-Install Contributor Covenant by executing the following commands in command terminal: npm install -g covgen; covgen "<your_email_address>"
-There are no dependTo contribute to City Scoop, use jQuery and Materialize
+To contribute to City Scoop, use jQuery and Materialize

 ## Usage